 3. Relieving pain and aches

 Few people can tolerate being in pain, and even fewer would enjoy it.
 If you’re a chronic sufferer of aches and soreness, even falling asleep might be a challenge, and you might not be getting the rest you need even if you do manage to get some snooze, making you tired as soon as you wake up.
-Yes, you can bust out your bottle of over-the-counter painkillers whenever you think you can’t take it anymore, but you’ll be risking overdependence, increased tolerance, and perhaps addiction in the long run—is that really something you’ll wish on yourself?
+Yes, you can bust out your bottle of over-the-counter painkillers whenever you think you can’t take it anymore, but you’ll be risking overdependence, and increased tolerance.

 4. Fighting cancer

-In a study published in the US National Library of Medicine, fir essential oil was found to be active against cancerous tumors.
+In a fir essential oil study published in the US National Library of Medicine, the oil was found to be active against cancerous tumors.
 According to the study, the use of this oil led to a decrease in cellular glutathione content and an increase in reactive oxygen species production.
 It was concluded that this essential oil has promising properties that could potentially fight cancer.

 5. Detoxifying the body

 Fir essential oil can help you detoxify your body.
 By stimulating your liver functions and inducing sweat as well as by being a natural diuretic, the oil helps to get rid of toxins and facilitates the body’s cleansing from the inside.
-While the essential oil from Siberian fir is special in that it can be ingested unlike other types, please exercise due caution and consult a qualified professional before doing so.
-It isn’t required to take fir essential oil orally to take advantage of this detoxifying effect.
-Topical application by way of massage or inhalation through steam infusion can prove just as effective.
+Topical application by way of massage, as well as inhalation through diffusion and aromatherapy is effective, are effective and helpful.

 7. Relieving respiratory issues